Race Against Dementia Fellowship

-- Applicants must have no more than three years post-PhD experience at the time of applying, adjusted for part time working and career breaks.
+- Applicants must have no more than six years post-PhD research experience at the time of applying, adjusted for part-time working and career breaks.

-- Applicants to the RAD Fellowship will not be eligible to apply for any other Alzheimer’s Research UK Fellowship schemes in the October 2018-January 2019 call.
+- Applicants to the RAD Fellowship will not be eligible to apply for any other Alzheimer’s Research UK Fellowship schemes in the same round.

 The Institution(s) and the Supervisor(s)

-- The Fellowship must be primarily based at a UK academic or not-for-profit research institution.
+- The Fellowship must have a UK academic or not-for-profit research institution as a base.

 - The Supervisors will provide the facilities required for the research programme, have oversight of the Fellow and their research programme, contribute actively to the training of the Fellow and be supportive of the Fellow’s involvement in the diverse developmental opportunities provided by RAD.

-- The RAD Fellowship provides up to £500K over five years, to cover salary, secondment, and running costs.
+- The RAD Fellowship provides up to £500,000 in direct costs over five years, to cover salary, secondment, and running costs.

 - For international secondment(s), salary costs will be corrected based on justified living costs from the Visiting Institution(s).
 The applicant must provide proof that the budget(s) for the secondment phase(s) have been approved by the Visiting Institution(s).

 - Permitted secondment costs include: visa costs, health insurance, justified living costs (incl. salary adjustment) and travel expenses for meetings with the home Supervisor and/or Mentors.

 - RAD Fellowships aim to be flexible; if opportunities for secondment arise after the start date, Fellows should approach Alzheimer’s Research UK with their plans.